soham004/AIHumanizer.ioAPi/README.md

 ### Authentication

-The application requires authentication tokens that are typically handled by the web browser when using the official website:
+The application uses a simple authentication system:
-1. **Token**: User authentication token obtained from browser session or provided via input
+1. **Token**: A free authentication token that is automatically generated when visiting the AIHumanizer.io website, even without creating an account or logging in

-These tokens must be manually extracted from browser developer tools when using the official AIHumanizer.io website.
+**Note**: The Cloudflare clearance token is not required for this implementation.
+The authentication token can be easily obtained by visiting the website and extracting it from the browser's network requests or developer tools.

 ## Installation and Setup